 Coach for Riverwood, former debater at West Georgia

-I really don't have too many preferences for debates.
+You do you.
+I do not care.
 I will vote on pretty much anything, as long as it is warranted and packaged well.
-The following are just random thoughts I have
+The following are just random thoughts.

 T: I love T. Competing interpretations first.
 Aff teams need to explain why they are reasonably topical.
 Neg teams need to give me a clear story of their understanding of the topic and how the aff violates that.

 Theory: I will not judge kick.
 Make your own decisions.
-If its just 2 condo advocacies then that's not the worst, (though I will vote on it) 3 or more and you are pushing your luck.
-I have no opinions on pics/piks.
+I have no opinions on pics/piks or condo.
 Multiple conditional planks are very bad.

-Clash of civilizations: No plan affs should respond to the rez, even if you say no. The k should link to the aff.
+K stuff: No plan affs should respond to the resolution, even if you say no. The k should link to the aff.
 I am very sympathetic to presumption in a lot of these debates, and under-explained or confusing alts/solvency mechanisms are not going to go well.
 I am unsure whether fairness is an impact or not, so neg teams need to spend time on it.

 No need for off-time road-maps or clarifications about the topic, I am familiar with it.